FMMT666/launchpad.py/README.md

       Please notice the new class for the Mk2: lp_pro = LaunchpadMk2()
     - classes for "Pro" and "Mk2" now with default names for Open() and Check();
+    - "Pro" now automatically put in "Ableton Live mode" after opening it.
+      No need to push "Setup - Live" button anymore.

 ### CHANGES 2016/01/10: